svgeesus/EuroMPE/performance-dac.md

 DAC8168C Internal 2.5V VRef has initial accuracy of 100μV (0.004%), good temperature stability (especially 2x gain C grade) and long-term drift.
 External Vref probably not needed.
 Internal Vref in DAC8168C is adequate for general non-pitch CV duties.
 Output is 0 to 5V.
+Note internal Vref is disabled by default, see datasheet Table 5 for enable command.

 ## Initial accuracy